-If you’re having difficulties keeping up with the monthly fee schedule, please go to the Campus Life Portal to submit a request for an extension.
+If you’re having difficulties keeping up with the monthly fee schedule, please go to the Fedliving Portal to submit a request for an extension.

-Ballarat: The Mt Helen Campus is located on the Buninyong bus route (Route 10).
+Ballarat: The Mt Helen Campus is located on the Buninyong bus route (Route 21 and 22).
 The bus stop is located at the front of the University at the flagpoles.

 Bus timetables are available here.

-From Victoria St, take bus number 7 (Brown Hill) to the city centre, and then bus number 10 (Buninyong) to the University from there.
-Your ticket is valid for two full hours after you purchase it (i.e. buy at 9.15am and it is valid until 12noon).
-Ballarat buses are now using the "Myki" smart card ticketing system.
+From Victoria St, take bus number 15 (Brown Hill) to the city centre, and then bus number 21 or 22 (Buninyong) to the University from there.
+Ballarat buses use the "Myki" smart card ticketing system.

 Gippsland: The Gippsland bus stop is adjacent to building 5N and the outdoor synthetic pitch off Northways Road.
-Buses connect students to Churchill Township, Morwell (including the Morwell training station) and Traralgon.
+Buses connect students to Churchill township, Morwell (including the Morwell train station) and Traralgon.

 Please note, passengers exiting the Morwell train station will need to cross over to the Commercial Road Bus Terminal (opposite Harvey Norman) to board the bus service to Churchill.

 Berwick: A range of bus and train services are available in and around the Berwick Campus.
 Please visit the Public Transport Victoria (PTV) for up to date information and timetables.

 Quiet units are just that, quiet.
 Residents have asked for these as they are focussed on their studies and would like to live alcohol-free.
 Quiet time is from 9pm through to 9am and alcohol is not allowed within the unit at any time.